Obarun/66/doc/66-module-usage.md

 This documentation describe how to use *module* from an user point of view.
 If you want to create a *module*, refers to [service module creation](66-module-creation.html) page.

-A *module* is a [instantiated service](66-instantiated-service.html) and can be managed like any other instantiated services.
-For intance, to [start](66-start.html) it
+A *module* is an [instantiated service](66-instantiated-service.html) and can be managed like any other instantiated services.
+For instance, to [start](66-start.html) it

 ```
 66 start foo@bar
 ```

-where `foo@` is the name of the *module* and `bar` the name of its intance.
-If the *module* was never parsed before, you will get the default configuration define by the developer of the *module* service.
+where `foo@` is the name of the *module* and `bar` the name of its instance.
+If the *module* was never parsed before, you will get the default configuration defined by the developer of the *module* service.

 Obviously you can [enable](66-enable.html) it